SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 you write `throws(StatisticsError)` instead of only `throws` when declaring the function.
-This syntax is also called *typed throws* because you write the error type after `throws` --- for example:
+This syntax is also called *typed throws* because you write the error type after `throws` in the declaration.
+For example,
+the function below throws `StatisticsError` values as its errors.

 ```swift
 func summarize(_ ratings: [Int]) throws(StatisticsError) {